SlyCyberLab/slytech-blog/_posts/2026-03-23-building-a-splunk-siem-lab-part-1_1.md

 tags: [splunk, proxmox, windows, universal-forwarder, siem, cybersecurity, active-directory]
 ---

-I already hold the Splunk Core User cert, so I knew the product.
+I already hold the Splunk Core User certification, so I knew the product.
 But it was about backing up that cert with something real.
 A working deployment, actual Windows endpoints, actual logs flowing in.
 The cert gets you in the door, the lab is what you talk about once you're inside.

 This is Part 1 of a 3-part series.
 Part 2 covers SPL searches and correlation rules.
 Part 3 brings in MITRE ATT&CK mapping and a Splunk vs Wazuh comparison.